Motivation and emotion

 It’s not because people don’t want to get motivated.
 It is because getting motivated is an overwhelming task when you’re depressed.

-Anxiety can also impact on the motivation because it can leave you drained of energy.
+Anxiety can also impact motivation because it can leave you drained of energy.

 In the long run, the repetitive nature of anxiety and its influence on your sleep, leaves you struggling to get out of bed.
 You’re not motivated.